daniyani/book-library/README.md

+## Book library

-# The book library is a SPA application created on native Javascript
+The book library is a SPA application created on native Javascript

-# Stack: Javascript, npm, rollup, eslint
+Stack: Javascript, npm, rollup, eslint